Spill the Wine: 2000s–2010s

 In 2001, The B-Side Players included a cover on their album Movement.
 The same year, Los Mocosos included a version on their album Shades of Brown.

 In 2004, flautist Alexander Zonjic performed a cover of "Spill the Wine" for his album Seldom Blues.

 San Francisco band Vinyl covered "Spill the Wine" on their album Frogshack Music Volume II in 2009, in a track featuring Sugar Pie DeSanto and Marcus Scott.

 The revival of the 1970s band The L.A.
 Carpool covered "Spill the Wine" with a Latin salsa flair in 2012, in a track that featured well-known Latin drummer Richie "Gajate" Garcia and other well-known Latin musicians.

 On October 31, 2013, jam band Widespread Panic covered the song, opening the second set of their show at UNO arena in New Orleans, and again at Philips Arena in Atlanta, Georgia on New Year's Eve of 2013.

 On February 23, 2014, Bruce Springsteen and the E Street Band opened their concert at the Hope Estate Winery in the Hunter Valley of NSW, Australia, with a nine-minute version of the song, the world premiere of their version.

-In 2019, the song was released by Michael Hutchence as the lead single from the compilation album Mystify: A Musical Journey with Michael Hutchence.
+In 2019, the song was released as the lead single from the compilation album Mystify: A Musical Journey with Michael Hutchence.